 Barbara McNeice-Stallard, Director

-The past few months were devoted to student equity, accreditation, planning, and basic skills research.
+The past six months were devoted to student equity, accreditation, planning, and basic skills research.
 This past summer and into the fall, I worked closely with the Student Equity Committee and the RIE department to ensure that both our time-on-task and our vision for equity aligned with the Committee Members' needs.
 This work required that all of RIE contributed to one or more pieces of the Student Equity Plan.
 It required a lot of research capacity as well as planning.
 Turning to accreditation, I am a pivotal team member of a work group that aligns its work with the Accreditation Steering Committee.
 We provided our first training for the more than 100 people on the Writing Teams for the fall 2016 ACCJC self-evaluation report.
 Using a collaborative model of inclusion, we created our framework based on our 2010 Accreditation Lessons Learned findings from numerous forums and focus group type meetings.
 Moving to planning, I was part of two teams that re-reviewed the College's Strategic Plan and improved upon its breadth and depth.
 Taking on a research-directive focus, my basic skills work allowed the Basic Skills Coordinating Committee to replicate the RP Group's work from Peter Bahr on categorizing both colleges and students.
-Collaborating with Citrus and Pasadena Colleges, our Team determined that the Bahr work did not align well with noncredit students.
-Based on this work, we re-framed our thinking and are working with Mt.
-SAC's Continuing Education to re-examine these students for predictive analytic work.
+Collaborating with Citrus and Pasadena Colleges, our Team determined that the Bahr work did not align well with noncredit students' enrollment patterns.
 We presented on this topic at an national conference and wrote a chapter for a book on Latino students that we hope will be accepted for publication.
+W e continue to work with Mt.
+SAC's Continuing Education Division to help them, as needed, in their exceptional work improving academic achievements for their students (e.g., database review).

 Maria Tsai, Senior Research Analyst